God Gave Me You: Music video

 The music video was directed by Trey Fanjoy and premiered in September 2011.
 It features Blake and his band performing the song in a dark tunnel, with a video screen playing in the background.
-It also shows 3 different scenarios that end in happiness and joy: a waitress returning home to her daughter after a tough and rainy work day, a student (portrayed by Stirling Everly, the grandson of Don Everly of The Everly Brothers) on his first day of high school meeting a female classmate in class for the first time, and an EMT saving a man’s life after an accident.
+It also shows 3 different scenarios that end in happiness and joy: a waitress returning home to her daughter after a tough and rainy work day, a student (portrayed by Stirling Everly, the grandson of Don Everly of The Everly Brothers) on his first day of high school meeting a female classmate in class for the first time, and an EMT saving a man's life after an accident.

-Before the song begins and at the end of the video, footage of Blake’s then-fiance Miranda Lambert is shown, and she goes on to say how proud she is to be his wife and best friend.
+Before the song begins and at the end of the video, footage of Blake's then-fiancé Miranda Lambert is shown, and she goes on to say how proud she is to be his wife and best friend.
 Blake said at the time, “That footage made the video.
 If that footage wasn’t there, there would be no video.”

-Due to Blake & Miranda’s divorce in 2015, CMT took the video out of rotation (which it also did with his “Doin’ What She Likes” video, which features a phone conversation between Blake & Miranda), and GAC starts the video when the song starts, and ends it right before Miranda’s final words to Blake.
+Due to Blake and Miranda's divorce in 2015, CMT took the video out of rotation (which it also did with his “Doin’ What She Likes” video, which features a phone conversation between Blake and Miranda), and GAC starts the video when the song starts, and ends it right before Miranda's final words to Blake.